 African American newspaper, published weekly in New York City.
 News articles, photos, advertisements, classified ads, obituaries, cartoons, etc. Full page and article images with searchable full text.
 Coverage: 1922-1993.

 Unlimited access to the NYTimes.com web site and NYT apps.
 Also includes New York Times' archives for articles outside the 1923-1980 date range.
 Must be logged in to your NYTimes.com account.
-Register for a free account.
-You need only register one time at accessnyt.com.
-This will provide direct access to nytimes.com.
+Sign up for a free account by going to https://nytimesineducation.com/access-nyt/ (search for: William & Mary).

 New York Times as it appears on microfilm (full-page images with a page-by-page browsing format).
 Updated monthly.
 Coverage: 2008-3 months ago

 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
 Coverage: 1841-1962.

 Provides full text searchable archives for the New Yorker journal.
 Covers domestic and international politics, arts and culture from leading authors, poets, journalists and statesmen.
 Coverage: 1925-present.
 Two simultaneous users.